Harmonía

 1

 Soaking in flavor.
-Rice, cinnamon, and water are cooled together for several hours.
+Rice, cinnamon, and water are cooled together for hours.

 2